Hailes (ball game): History

 In the 18th and 19th centuries, hails referred to the goals in several varieties of hand- and football.
 Games such as hail-ba' and hand' an' hail were played in various parts of Scotland.
-The latter was a game common in Dumfries-shire.
+The latter was a game common in Dumfriesshire.
 According to Jamieson, "two hails, or dules, are fixed on, at about the distance of four hundred yards from each other, or as much farther as the players can agree on.
 The two parties then place themselves in the middle between the two goals, or dules, and one of the persons, taking a soft elastic ball about the size of a man's fist, tosses it into the air and as it falls strikes it with his palm towards his antagonists.
 The object of the game is for either party to drive the ball beyond the goal which lies before them, while their opponents do all in their power to prevent this."

 In his poems of 1804, W. Tarras tells in verse of such a game: